Mobile's New Arena

 PROJECT DESCRIPTION

-The City of Mobile plans to tear down the 60-year-old Mobile Civic Center and construct a new, world-class entertainment destination suited for concerts, family shows and sporting events.
+After years of planning and feedback from local stakeholders, the City of Mobile has torn down the obsolete Mobile Civic Center and will soon begin constructing a world-class entertainment arena suited for concerts, family shows, and sporting events of all kinds.

-This new facility will be uniquely designed to support Mobile’s Mardi Gras traditions while providing a state-of-the-art venue capable of bringing in major acts that previously drove through the Port City en route to other destinations.
+This new facility has been uniquely designed to support Mobile’s Mardi Gras traditions while also providing a state-of-the-art event venue capable of bringing in major acts that previously drove through the Port City en route to other destinations.
+Structurally, functionally, and aesthetically, the New Arena will meet the requirements to host modern concerts, performances, and a variety of sports — including ice hockey.
+It will allow Mobile to host top-billed entertainment that could not be accommodated in the former Civic Center.

 Are you interested in owning a piece of Civic Center history?